Olehouseproduction/Olehouseproduction/README.md

 <div align="left">

-- Commercial project done in a team of other developers: [https://recover-tradein.ru](https://recover-tradein.ru), where I adaptively layout on Vue3, was responsible for the deploy.
+- [Commercial project](https://recover-tradein.ru) done in a team of other developers, where I adaptively layout on Vue3, was responsible for the deploy.
-- Test project [https://olekhnovich.pachev.xyz](https://olekhnovich.pachev.xyz) - made adaptively and cross-browser using semantic layout in the stack: HTML5, SCSS, JavaScript, Vite, Swiper.
+- [Test project](https://olekhnovich.pachev.xyz) - made adaptively and cross-browser using semantic layout in the stack: HTML5, SCSS, JavaScript, Vite, Swiper.
-- Copy of the first page of Russian director A. Zvyagintsev's website: [https://olehouseproduction.github.io/producer/](https://olehouseproduction.github.io/producer/).
+- Copy of the [first page](https://olehouseproduction.github.io/producer/) of Russian director A. Zvyagintsev's website.
-- A garbage sorting game on vanilla JS: [https://olehouseproduction.github.io/game/](https://olehouseproduction.github.io/game/) (desktop version).
+- A garbage sorting [game](https://olehouseproduction.github.io/game/) on vanilla JS:  (desktop version).
-- Last adaptive, cross-platform test on vanilla JS was done without providing a layout: [https://olehouseproduction.github.io/level-up/](https://olehouseproduction.github.io/level-up/)
+- [Last adaptive, cross-platform test](https://olehouseproduction.github.io/level-up/) on vanilla JS was done without providing a layout.
-- Worked with Vue for portfolio (grid, animations) which can be viewed in the repository: [https://github.com/Olehouseproduction/portfolio](https://github.com/Olehouseproduction/portfolio)
+- Worked with Vue for portfolio (grid, animations) which can be viewed in the [repository](https://github.com/Olehouseproduction/portfolio).

 </div>